maxchr63/tau-bench-agents/README.md

 2. **White Agent Reset**: Between attempts, the white agent is optionally reset for fresh state
 3. **Independent Evaluation**: Each attempt runs completely independently
 4. **Aggregated Results**: Final metrics show pass@k, pass@(k/2), and detailed failure analysis

+### Preventing Context Leakage Between Attempts

+To ensure fair evaluation and prevent the white agent from "cheating" by reusing information from previous attempts:

+**Unique Context IDs**: Each pass@k attempt generates a fresh context ID (e.g., `attempt_1_a3f2b9c4`, `attempt_2_d7e1f8a2`).
+The white agent's A2A server treats each context as an independent conversation thread, preventing conversation history from leaking between attempts.

+**Optional Agent Reset**: The configuration supports `reset_between_attempts` (disabled by default) which restarts the white agent process entirely between attempts.
+This clears any in-memory state, caches, or context that might persist across evaluations.

+**Environment Reset**: Before each attempt, the tau-bench environment is reset with `env.reset(task_index=task_id)`, generating fresh task instances, user messages, and database states to ensure each attempt is independent.

+This multi-layered approach ensures that each pass@k attempt is a genuine independent evaluation, measuring the agent's consistent performance rather than its ability to remember previous interactions.

 ### Example Output